juniorkrvl/skip-the-fishes/README.md

 # Frontend

+I chose Angular 4 for Frontend specially because I was afraid that something went wrong, compromising all the project, since I've not made complex projects with React.js yet.
+The reason they are alike just shows me that it's easier to learn too and I would love it =D

-The front-end was developed in Angular 4 using Bootstrap as CSS framework.
-This was a easy one and this guy just make some calls to our backend rest API
+ The front-end was developed using Bootstrap as CSS framework and some mock images from internet.
+This was easy and it just make some calls to our backend REST API.

 # Backend

 The backend was developed using Flask and Zappa to deploy into a serverless architecture.
-This backend has it's own mock methods to return food and restaurants data.
+This backend has it's own mock methods to return food and restaurants data (extracted from zomato API).